progdj/learnprogramming/server/README.md

 --restart=unless-stopped \
 --name vrs-jenkins-NEW-DATE vrs-jenkins-base
 ```
-Stop the old one Stop old instance `docker stop vrs-jenkins-OLD-DATE`.
+Stop old instance `docker stop vrs-jenkins-OLD-DATE`.

 Start the new one by running `docker start vrs-jenkins-NEW-DATE`.

 ### The Jenkins Webdriver Farm